Orielsh/ivtech/README.md

 next, run the command nodemnon, it will automatically start the server to listen to requests.

 I also choose to make endpoints more similar to rest api conecpt rather then put them all in the root since it seem not well design.

+# instructions in short:
+do npm i on both server and client seed the db with node seed (under server pathname) run the server with nodemon run the client with npm run dev

+check this user:
+email: Orielshmuel@gmail.com
+pass: Oriel123